[Moderate revision–posted 1/6/23 (replaces 7/31/15 edition)]

 Escalating insurance costs have necessitated that stricter policies be implemented and enforced by the university Vehicle Rental Office.

-(1) Prior to requesting a rental vehicle, all faculty, staff, and student drivers must submit driver approval through the Texas Tech University System Office of Risk Management as described in OP 80.07.
-After approval has been received (24 - 48 hours) this person(s) will be added to the list of approved operators of university vehicles.
+(1) Prior to requesting a rental vehicle, all faculty, staff, and student drivers must submit driver approval through the Texas Tech University System Office of Risk Management as described in OP 80.07, Vehicle Fleet Management Program.
+After approval has been received (24–48 hours) this person(s) will be added to the list of approved operators of university vehicles.

 (2) Restrictions – University vehicles are rented to and operated by approved university employees (faculty, staff, and students) only.
 All approved student drivers must be accompanied by an approved university faculty or staff member at all times while operating a rental vehicle out of town.